-Limited Warranty
+One-Year Limited Warranty

-Bolt provides a limited warranty that this product is free from defects in materials and workmanship to the original purchaser under normal use for a period of one (1) year from the original purchase date or thirty (30) days after replacement whichever occurs later.
-Our responsibility with respect to this limited warranty shall be limited solely to repair or replacement, at its option, of any product which fails during normal consumer use.
-To obtain warranty coverage during the Warranty Period, contact your place of purchase ("Seller") to obtain a return merchandise authorization ("RMA") number, and return to Seller the defective product along with proof of purchase and the RMA number.
-This warranty does not extend to damage or failure which results from misuse, neglect, accident, alteration, abuse, improper installation or maintenance.
-EXCEPT AS PROVIDED HEREIN, BOLT MAKES NEITHER ANY EXPRESS WARRANTIES NOR ANY IMPLIED WARRANTIES, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-This warranty provides you with specific legal rights, and you may also have additional rights which vary from state to state.
+This BOLT product is warranted to the original purchaser to be free from defects in materials and workmanship under normal consumer use for a period of one (1) year from the original purchase date or thirty (30) days after replacement, whichever occurs later.
+The warranty provider's responsibility with respect to this limited warranty shall be limited solely to repair or replacement, at the provider's discretion, of any product that fails during normal use of this product in its intended manner and in its intended environment.
+Inoperability of the product or part(s) shall be determined by the warranty provider.
+If the product has been discontinued, the warranty provider reserves the right to replace it with a model of equivalent quality and function.

+This warranty does not cover damage or defect caused by misuse, neglect, accident, alteration, abuse, improper installation or maintenance.
+EXCEPT AS PROVIDED HEREIN, THE WARRANTY PROVIDER MAKES NEITHER ANY EXPRESS WARRANTIES NOR ANY IMPLIED WARRANTIES.
+INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+This warranty provides you with specific legal rights, and you may also have additional rights that vary from state to state.